 Reds

 For their flagship wine, simply named Epic, the best barrels of Cabernet Sauvignon were selected from the property from that particular vintage.
 The 2014 Yount Ridge Cellars Epic is 100% varietal.
 The dark fruit aromatics are slightly brooding until the wine has a chance to open.
 Somewhat savory, the scents show dark spices, black olive, bittersweet chocolate and raspberry.
 On the palate one immediately notices the density of fruit with layers of flavor anchored by well-structured but not gritty tannins.
 Slightly chewy in nature.
-A robust wine, but not out of balance.
-This wine is built to age – but can certainly be enjoyed in its youth.
+This is a robust wine, yet, its not out of balance.
+This bottling is built to age, but can certainly be enjoyed in its youth.

 Total production is around 1,000 cases per year.
 The wines are available in small amounts in Texas, Florida and several other states.
 Locally some of the wines might be found at ACME Wine shop in St. Helena, the Bounty Hunter in the city of Napa and area restaurants including Morimoto and Mustards Grill.
-For more information and or to join their wine club, visit: www.yountridge.com
+For more information, to purchase current releases and or to join their wine club, visit: www.yountridge.com

 ARCIVED NOTES AND PHOTOGRAPHS

-The Residence at Yount Ridge is reached via a steep driveway leading off of Highway 29 just north of Yountville.
+Yount Ridge Estate is reached via a steep driveway leading off of Highway 29 just north of Yountville.
 The Residence features 6,300 square feet (interior) with plenty of space outside on the deck – the best views are from the rooftop deck.
-The space includes two kitchens, a primary one indoors and a smaller one outdoors and several contemporary looking rooms.
+The space includes two kitchens, a primary one indoors and a smaller one outdoors and six contemporary rooms, each one with its own private bathroom.
 This is a rare site indeed with a B&B located on top of one of the coveted hills rising from the valley floor.
 And it is located within a short drive of some of Napa’s finest restaurants – located in nearby Yountville (arguably the culinary capital of the valley).

 The property is listed on BeautifulPlaces (a villa rental agency focusing on California wine country properties); reservations require a two-night minimum stay.

-Most people driving by the property on busy Highway 29 may not be aware there is a cave located under the hill – a short distance in on the driveway leading to The Residence at Yount Ridge.
+Most people driving by the property on busy Highway 29 may not be aware there is a cave located under the hill; it is a short distance in on the driveway leading to The Residence at Yount Ridge.
 This cave was drilled by Napa Valley modern wine cave pioneer Alf Burtelson.
 Alf is well into his 80s now and long since retired although is still living in the northern part of Napa Valley.

 Burrito Brothers, Capitol Hill Washington DC